-2. Eat a High Calorie Meal
+2. Eat a High-Calorie Meal

-You could compare this to drinking a hot coffee on a cold morning or a hot cup of tea in the afternoon – they leave you feeling more warm and cozy than before, and it feels nice to have that warmth in your tummy.
-Cooking something is a great idea, or for something fast, easy, and hot, you could do a dehydrated meal.
+You could compare this to drinking a hot coffee on a cold morning – it leaves you feeling more warm and cozy than before, and it feels nice to have that warmth in your tummy.
+Cooking something (like chili) is a great idea, or for something fast, easy, and hot, you could do a dehydrated meal.

-3. Pre-heat your sleeping bag with a Hot Water Bottle
+3. Pre-Heat your Sleeping Bag with a Hot Water Bottle

 5. Start with a Quality Tent